briandrum/codes.forchagrin.com/_chapters/chapter-1107-definitions.md

-    1. _(1)_ A completely enclosed structure accessory to a dwelling(s) that may be either attached or detached, with a permanent roof, continuous foundation, concrete floor, and exterior walls pierced only by windows and doors, and used for parking of the occupants’ personal vehicles; or
+    1. _(1)_ A completely enclosed structure accessory to a dwelling(s) that may be either attached or detached, with a permanent roof, continuous foundation, concrete floor, and exterior walls pierced only by windows and doors, and used for parking of the occupants' personal vehicles; or

     2. _(2)_ A structure used for parking of passenger vehicles as well as trucks used by the business or institution served by the garage, or